AbbyRead/BTW-BetterWithoutWolves/README.md

 Some wolf-related stuff isn't even taken away at all:
 - Like your wolfchop stockpile?
 Good, I don't touch that.
-- Have a tier 4 dung beacon?
+- Have a tier-4 dung beacon?
 Congrats, you're all set.
 - Companion Cube: unharmed (by me at least; you, I don't know).

 ---